 - Acting Head of Department of Restorative Dentistry

-I am currently acting as Head of the Division of Restorative Dentistry.
+I am currently Deputy Head of the Division of Restorative Dentistry and School Assessment Lead.
 I am a member of the School Executive and a teacher on several modules including Complex Adult Dentistry, Clinical Skills A & B, Clinical Practice 2-5.
 I speak publically on occlusion and presenting skills.